 Can I manage on-premises SharePoint from the Admin Center?

-No. The SharePoint Admin Center manages SharePoint Online (Microsoft 365) only.
 SharePoint Server (on-premises) is managed through SharePoint Central Administration on your server.
-Hybrid configurations can connect the two environments.
+You can connect both environments using hybrid configurations.

 How do I enable external sharing for a specific site?